Presenter

 Usage:

-class reemission.presenter.ExcelWriter(inputs: Inputs, outputs: Dict, intern_vars: Dict, output_file_path: str, output_config: Dict, input_config: Dict, intern_vars_config: Dict, parameter_config: Dict, config_ini: ConfigParser, author: str, title: str)[source]
+class reemission.presenter.ExcelWriter(inputs: Inputs, outputs: Dict, intern_vars: Dict, output_file_path: str, output_config: Dict, input_config: Dict, intern_vars_config: Dict, parameter_config: Dict, config_ini: Dict, author: str, title: str)[source]

 Formats and writes data to an Excel file.